quii/learn-go-with-tests/time.md

 ## Write the test first

-We'll want to record what is written to StdOut.
+To check we are prompting for the number of players we'll want to record what is written to StdOut.
 We've done this a few times now, we know that `os.Stdout` is an `io.Writer` so we can check what is written if we use dependency injection to pass in a `bytes.Buffer` in our test and see what our code will write.

 We don't care about our other collaborators in this test just yet so we've made some dummies in our test file.

 We should be a little wary that we now have 4 dependencies for `CLI`, that feels like maybe it is starting to have too many responsibilities.
 Let's live with it for now and see if a refactoring emerges as we add this new functionality.

 ```go
 var dummyBlindAlerter = &SpyBlindAlerter{}